 In corporate transactions, due diligence is the process of assessing a company’s strengths, weaknesses, and risks.
 It is usually done before a merger or acquisition, an investment, or any other major transaction that involves the company.

 Due diligence is designed to help parties to a transaction make informed decisions, and to identify potential liabilities or issues that could impact the value of a company or transaction.
-Due diligence can involve reviewing financial statements, tax return, legal documents and intellectual property.
-It may also include reviewing customer contracts, employee contracts and other information.
+Due diligence can involve reviewing financial statements, tax returns, legal documents, and intellectual property.
+It may also include reviewing customer contracts, employee contracts, and other information.

-Due diligence is usually conducted by a group of professionals including lawyers, accountants and other experts with expertise in different areas.
-Due diligence findings are used to negotiate terms of a transaction including the price, warranties, representations and other conditions.
+Due diligence is usually conducted by a group of professionals including lawyers, accountants, and other experts with expertise in different areas.
+Due diligence findings are used to negotiate the terms of a transaction including the price, warranties, representations, and other conditions.

 Due diligence is a vital component of any corporate deal and ensures that all parties are aware of the risks and potential opportunities.

 This article aims to give an overview of what to expect and how to conduct a successful IP due diligence investigation in corporate transactions.
 It covers key IP areas such as patents, trademarks, copyrights, and trade secrets.

 Identification of intellectual property (IP) in a corporate transaction is an essential step that safeguards all parties involved.
 Although it can seem daunting, this step is essential in any commercial deal.

 As either the buyer or target, it is essential to recognize and comprehend any intellectual property that pertains to your transaction.
 This may include patents, trademarks, copyrights, and trade secrets.